kor-ui/kor-docs/src/assets/docs/components/input/index.md

 ## Functions Slot (Optional)

-Functions related directly to the input (e.g. 'paste', 'undo') can be placed on the right side of it, usually through the use of [Icons]('./components/icon').
+Functions related directly to the Input (e.g. 'paste', 'undo') can be placed on the right side of it, usually through the use of [Icons]('./components/icon').

 <iframe src="./assets/docs/components/input/functions-slot.html" height="480px"></iframe>